What Is Morphine?

 Morphine is often used to treat chronic, around-the-clock pain which increases the likelihood of a dependence developing.
-It is often abused due to the intense euphoric effect it produces within the CNS.
+It is often used due to the intense euphoric effect it produces within the CNS.
 However, when too much morphine is consumed at once, negative side effects can occur.
-Anytime someone uses morphine without a prescription it is considered abuse.
+Anytime someone uses morphine without a prescription it is considered use.

-Often morphine abuse is accompanied by physical and behavioral changes.
+Often morphine use is accompanied by physical and behavioral changes.
 Someone who is abusing morphine may appear uncoordinated, have stiff muscles and shallow breathing, and be extremely sleepy, or fall unconscious.